lampjunkie/directoreez/README.md

 Directoreez is a PHP 5.3 library which abstracts the manipulation of local or remote directories.
 It is intended to enable the developer to perform standard file operations relative to a given root directory path.
-By providing a standard "Directory" interface the developer is also able to easily switch out local and remote directories within their applications by simply using a different Directory object.
+By providing a standard "Directory" interface the developer is also able to easily switch out local and remote directories within their applications by simply using a different Directory implementation.

 Requirements
 ------------